Our Goodnotes vs. Notability article was most recently updated in May 2024.

 Favorites & colors

-Notability used to provide a Favorites Bar, but they recently (July 2023) eliminated this in favor of streamlining their toolbar.
+Notability used to provide a Favorites Bar, but they eliminated this (in July 2023) in favor of streamlining their toolbar.

 With this change, you can no longer save your favorite pen type or width, but you can still add your favorite colors to the preset options, and you’ll get up to eight slots for this purpose.